Did you know...

 Advantage Dental's In-House Dental Assistant Training Program

-In late 2020, Advantage Dental launched a Dental Assistant Pathways pilot project that would introduce individuals with no previous dental experience to a role as both a dental assistant and a traditional health worker.
+In late 2020, Advantage Dental launched a Dental Assistant Pathways pilot project that would train individuals with no previous dental experience to become a dental assistant.
+In addition, Advantage Dental has partnered with other Oregon agencies to develop a secondary pathway designed to create a new dual role position, working both as a dental assistant and traditional health worker within a dental practice.
+Training is available for those with certification in either role to gain the experience necessary to be dual certified.
 This dual role will allow the individual to assist in the provision of care while providing support as a patient navigator, assisting patients by removing barriers to care and identifying and mitigating unmet social needs.

 The goal is to employ 60 dental assistant/patient navigators in Advantage Dental practices throughout Oregon within a three-year period.
 The program addresses a workforce shortage while increasing the diversity of the workforce and improving access to care.